Portrait of a Man with Carnation

 Portrait of a Man with Carnation is a small oil on oakwood painting usually attributed to the Early Netherlandish master Jan van Eyck or a member of his workshop.
-Based on dendrochronological examination of the wood, it is thought to have been completed relatively late in van Eycks career, perhaps around 1436.
+Based on dendrochronological examination of the wood, it is thought to have been completed relatively late in van Eyck's career, perhaps around 1436.
 It is now in the Gemäldegalerie, Berlin.
-The sitter wears a large grey fur lined hat, and grey clothes, fur lined at the neck. holds a small bunch of carnations, symbols of marriage.
+The sitter wears grey clothes and a large grey hat which is fur-lined at the neck. holds a small bouquet of carnations, symbols of love and marriage.
 He has not been identified, but wears the medal of the Order of Saint Anthony, established by Albert I, Duke of Bavaria.
-The man is older, probably in his early 50s, and has a coarse, rough look, which the artist does not shy from depicting.
+The man is older, probably in his early 50s, and has a coarse, rough look.